Available to higher education institutions and organizations who seek to support those they serve.

-focused on the complex challenges faculty currently face in higher education.
+on the complex issues faculty face in this moment

-The ongoing COVID-19 pandemic has added more stress, fear, uncertainty, and labor to already taxed faculty, staff, and administrators.
+Political and financial instability, global conflicts, and the ongoing COVID-19 pandemic have added more stress, fear, uncertainty, and labor to already taxed faculty.

-Using this framework, participants are guided in the development of a personalized plan they can immediately implement for greater wellness, success, and work-life harmony.CONTACT US
+Develop a personalized plan they can immediately implement for greater wellness, success, and work-life harmony

 Isolation, service overload, and experiences of gendered-racism are just some of the impediments to advancement and optimal health women of color (WOC) face in academe.

 To address these challenges, the WOC in this workshop:

 Practice culturally sensitive techniques that enhance well-being, achievement, and work-life harmony

 Explore healthy ways to deal with experiences of discrimination, exclusion, and tokenism

 Foster peer-mentoring connections that help sustain growth and belonging